-As part of the programme each trainee will be supported in the completion of the British Museum Curatorial Diploma.
+As part of the programme each trainee was supported in the completion of the British Museum Curatorial Diploma.

 The diploma is an accredited vocational qualification and is an equivalent to a Level 5 on the Qualifications and Credits Framework (QCF).
-The framework of training will cover all the essential elements of developing the necessary skills to become a curator and will be supported by formal training sessions as well as on-the-job training.
+The framework of training covered all the essential elements of developing the necessary skills to become a curator and was supported by formal training sessions as well as on-the-job training.

 - Object orientation

 - Object dissemination and reception